w0rd-driven/beatseek/documentation/specification.md

 3. Filter unique metadata for Artist and Album.
    1. Later: Merge records.
 4. Store metadata in database tables.
-5. Background worker checks Spotify or another music API for missing albums.
+5. Background worker ~~checks~~ verifies Spotify or another music API for missing albums.
 6. Create a UI to display artist information.
    1. Absolutely steal from prior art like Apple Music, Amazon Music, Spotify, etc. This should be familiar
 7. Send notifications.